-Depending on how large your garden will be, or is, adding a central focal point such as a tree (hydrangea tree?) or larger bush would be a good idea.
+Depending on how large your garden will be, or is, adding a central focal point such as a compact tree or larger bush would be a good idea.
 I’ve never used tall, ornamental grass, but it can add character to the garden too.

 The middle section could have some peonies (another favorite of mine) and stand alone asiatic lilies to add varying colors.
-If you love roses, they could be planted in the middle section, with caution.
+If you love roses, they could be planted in the middle section.

 Just keep in mind the different needs of plants when you mix together a tiered garden, or any garden.
 Roses need loads of sun, and good air circulation around their leaves.
-They also need to be fertilized regularly so they can’t be stuffed in among a bunch of other plants.
+They also need to be fertilized regularly.

 When planting your tiered garden be sure to give everything room to grow.
 It may look a little sparse the first year or two, but it can be filled in with annuals until the perennials grow up.